OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 IMPORTANT!

-No operator should use the 0% airline VAT exemption without having received a binding assessment ruling covering the practical use – from the responsible EU member states due to the above-mentioned differences.
-The risk and values involved are simply too great, particularly when talking about other use than simple airline work.
+No operator should use the 0% airline VAT exemption without having received a binding assessment ruling covering the practical use (from the responsible EU member state due to the above-mentioned differences).
+The risks involved are too great, particularly when discussing other use than simple airline work.
 Various exotic papers scandals have repeatably shown that there is no alternative to having everything approved in advance.

 Which operators need full importation?

 Non-EU operators, such as Swiss, Asian, and North American operators, do not need full importations to fly commercially within the EU.
-Please, have a look at our Short & sweet no. 2 Flying commercially within the EU.
-As mentioned in the introduction, full importation is mandatory for all EU airlines and commercial operators, as well as non-EU operators having an EU-based aircraft.
+Please have a look at our Short & Sweet No. 2 Flying commercially within the EU.
+As mentioned in the introduction, full importation is mandatory for all EU airlines, commercial operators, and non-EU operators with an EU-based aircraft.

 How can we help?